 .

-The best aspect of the lounge, in our view, was the food selection, which was a cut above most domestic lounges.
-Unlike in the AMEX Centurion Lounges, however, where you serve yourself, everything is already portioned out into small plates and bowls.
-This has the advantage of reducing crowding, as you don't have to wait in line to get food, but it also means you may need quite a few of these small dishes if you're hungry.
-Here are examples of the selection during our visit:
+The best aspect of the lounge, in our view, was the food selection, which is a cut above most domestic lounges.
+Unlike in the AMEX Centurion Lounges, however, where you serve yourself, everything is already portioned out into small plates and bowls (or you request a made to order item).
+This has the advantage of reducing crowding, as you don't have to wait in line to get food, but it also means you may need quite a few of these small dishes if you're hungry and don't have time to wait for a made to order item.

 Clam Chowder: